Low-noise Optomechanical Single Phonon-photon Conversion for Quantum Networks

 \subsubsection{Mechanical lifetime measurement}

 We measure the lifetime of the phonons in the mechanical mode of interest by creating a large coherent phonon population and monitoring its decay over time.
 Figure~\ref{Fig:S2_phonon_lifetime}a shows the pulse sequence used for measuring the lifetime of the mechanical mode.
 First, a laser pulse (frequency $\omega_\mathrm{l}$) of duration $\qty{40}{ns}$ detuned from the optical cavity resonance at $\omega_\mathrm{c}$ by $\Delta/2\pi = (\omega_\mathrm{l} - \omega_\mathrm{c})/2\pi = \qty{11.5}{GHz}$ and modulated by an electro-optic phase modulator at the mechanical frequency ($\omega_\mathrm{mod} = \omega_\mathrm{m}$) is sent to the device.
 The beating between the sideband and carrier frequency of the optical field coherently drives the mechanical mode creating a large phonon population.
 After a delay time $T_\mathrm{delay}$, we read out the phonon population by a second $\qty{40}{ns}$ long laser pulse detuned on the red optomechanical sideband of the optical cavity.
 We detect optomechanically scattered photons from the readout pulse on the SNSPDs and vary the delay time between the two pulses to measure the decay of the coherent phonon population over time.
 Figure~\ref{Fig:S2_phonon_lifetime}b shows the normalized click rate measured on the SNSPDs as a function of $T_\mathrm{delay}$.
 From an exponential fit to the experimental data, we extract the phonon lifetime $\tau = \qty{1.0}{\micro s}$.
 Figure~\ref{Fig:S2_phonon_lifetime}c shows the lifetime measurement of another device with a much longer phonon lifetime of $\tau = \qty{9.0}{\milli s}$.
+The significantly increased lifetime of the device in Fig.~\ref{Fig:S2_phonon_lifetime}c is achieved by adding an air gap at the end of the device as shown in the inset to reduce radiation loss through the connection to the substrate.
 For the experiments in the main text, we picked the device in Figure~\ref{Fig:S2_phonon_lifetime}b in order to obtain a higher repetition rate.